Charlesss10/my-simpsons-quotes/README.md

 ## Folder Structure
-I squeezed everything in one source file.
-I know that this is not the best practice!!
+I squeezed everything to fit in one source file.
+I know that this is not the best practice and it is a bad coding Style!!
 ```
 - build
   - index.html
 - src
   - App.js: Main routes of the application, Contains Constants and configurations, Contains Utility functions and libraries..
   - App.css
+- package.json
 ```